BoxedFruits/kaiju-ar/README.md

 TODO:

-- []Refactor the insertion of the custom AR img to be more stable.
+- Refactor the insertion of the custom AR img to be more stable.
-- Styling
+- ~~Styling~~
-- Change to have the img be kaiju
+- ~~Change to have the img be kaiju~~
+- Add turntable to viewable NFT

 # Getting Started with Create React App